Using Bitters and Bitter Foods to Stem Sugar Cravings

 The Balance of Bitters

 As we fall out of balance, without intervention, we tend to fall further out of balance.
 This phenomenon certainly plays-out where sugar is concerned.
-Bitter substances help change our palate to redirect our desire for sweets and help to beat sugar cravings.
-In addition, bitters help accelerate the natural fat burning and metabolism in our bodies.
+Naturally bitter substances help change our palate to redirect our desire for sweets and help to beat sugar cravings.
+In addition, bitters help accelerate the natural fat burning and metabolic processes in our bodies.

 Naturally Bitter Foods

 There are numerous foods that contain bitter substances, but there are some that are particularly rich in bitter substances.
-Among the bitter foods are:
+Some of the best sources digestive bitters are:

 - Herbs & Spices: Milk Thistle, Valerian, Marjoram, Oregano, Ginger, Hops, Peppermint, Yarrow, Mugwort